-- 1. Players may only be listed on one team roster per discipline.
-That means a player can be listed on one 8-Ball Team and one 9-Ball Team but not 2 or more 8-Ball teams or 2 or more 9-Ball Teams. - 2.
-Team Captains are responsible for having their official team roster with them at all matches.
+- 1. Team Captains are responsible for having their official team roster with them at all matches.
 The Team Captain must present the team roster and Government-issued picture IDs of all players to the opposing Team Captain or event staff upon request.
 Failure to have a team roster and valid IDs may result in a forfeit.
-Arriving at a match without the team roster will not result in an additional grace period. - 3.
-If you wish to challenge the eligibility of a player on your opponent's roster, you must follow the procedures outlined in section "Protest Procedures." - 4.
+Arriving at a match without the team roster will not result in an additional grace period. - 2.
+If you wish to challenge the eligibility of a player on your opponent's roster, you must follow the procedures outlined in section "Protest Procedures." - 3.
 If it is discovered at any time during an event that a team roster is illegal, CSI staff will review the circumstances and the team may be immediately disqualified.
 Disqualification may result in forfeiture of any prize money, trophy or award won by that team.
-CSI reserves the right to disqualify any person or team for any reason at its sole arbitrary discretion. - 5.
+CSI reserves the right to disqualify any person or team for any reason at its sole arbitrary discretion. - 4.
 Each division has specific eligibility and roster criteria that must be met.
 Refer to the Player Guide for that information.